 Our course has 80 hours of instruction to really prepare you for the exam.
 It also includes multiple practice quizzes and tests for you to see how ready you are for the actual exam.

 A passing score is a 72% or higher in all 3 sections of the test.
 If your score on any part of the test is lower than 72%, you will not be certified.

 However, if the average score of the entire test is 72% or higher, yet one or more of the sections have a score lower than 72%, you can retake just the parts of the test that had a failing score.
 If you pass them on the next try, you will be certified.

 But that only applies if the average score of the entire test is at least 72%, so try to get the highest score you can in the sections you know.

 Are you ready to take the exam?

 If you need guidance applying for the exam, check out our online CWI course.
-In the course, we break down the application process in detail.
+In the course and on our CWI Roadmap, we break down the application process in detail.
 We’ll explain everything you need to know and we’ll help you prepare for the test.